 The Role of Supply Chains Within Manufacturing

 Supply chain management synchronizes demand with a business unit by using materials, parts, and resources such as machines and workers to increase the flow from materials/parts supply to product selling.
 The cash flow speed is called throughput.
 The role of supply chains within manufacturing is to coordinate the flow of materials and resources through a rigorous process that ends up as a product within the hands of a user.
 This can cover anything from the largest, like aeroplanes, to the smallest, like a phone chip.
-Within any manufacturing organization, the supply chain holds the highest impact to the bottom line, impacting customer satisfaction and overall costs of the company.
+Within any manufacturing organization, the factory supply chain management workflow holds the highest impact to the bottom line, impacting customer satisfaction and overall costs of the company.

 For most of modern manufacturing history, the movements of goods, people, and capital have been primarily regionalized.
 With the advent of globalization, SCM has become more complex.
 It is very common for American companies to have manufacturing facilities in Asia or Mexico and customers in many parts of the world.
-This system has also made it common for companies to outsource many aspects of the supply chain management to specialized third party organizations around the world.
+This system has also made it common for companies to outsource many aspects of the supply chain management to specialized third-party organizations around the world.

 The Benefits of a Globalized Supply Chain can be broken out into four key areas:

-- Expanded sourcing opportunities: working within a globalized environment gives room to source not only materials and products from far-off places, but also tap into workers that may be the best fit for businesses to achieve their goals.
+- Expanded sourcing opportunities: Working within a globalized environment gives room to source not only materials and products from far-off places, but also tap into workers that may be the best fit for businesses to achieve their goals.

-- The opportunity to reach new customers in new markets: businesses can consider entirely new customer segments based on new locations, representing new needs and product growth opportunities.
+- The opportunity to reach new customers in new markets: Businesses can consider entirely new customer segments based on new locations, representing new needs and product growth opportunities.